department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/call-center/whh-escalation-process.md

 Team priority process
 Team backlog
 Issue Resolution
-VA.gov Call Center team report ETA or resolution back to WHH or customer directly.
+VA.gov Contact Center team report ETA or resolution back to WHH or customer directly.

 Other processes to discuss
 Incorporate weekly check in with WHH essential staff to cover